Icinga/docker-icinga2/README.md

 The following notes are the result of an initial discussion regarding the topic in general.
 They serve as a first impression of what we plan to do and give a view on how we intend to build the images.

-## Use Cases and Motivarion
+## Use Cases and Motivation
 The decision to work on official Icinga containers is driven by the requirements various Icinga users and customers are having.
 There are environment where administrators don't have another choice than deploying software through containers.
 Additionally, we think that for new users containers can be a good alternative to get started with a standard Icinga setup quickly.

 ## First Steps
 The first milestone includes a simple, but rock solid Icinga 2 container.
-Once this is achived we move forward by adding an Icinga Web 2 container, features such as certificate handling, configuration switches and other things.
+Once this is achieved we move forward by adding an Icinga Web 2 container, features such as certificate handling, configuration switches and other things.

 ## Technical Aspects
 There are some technical aspects that have been discussed.
 This list serves as starting point for more discussions as many decision need to be made during the development process.